What is an MSc in Toxicology?

 Research summary: Research covering mine restoration of an active gold mine(Macraes) and a closed gold mine(Wangaloa) including acid mine drainage.; Heavy and dangerous metals are naturally occurring in many geological formations and especially in mineralised zones.
 Often the process of mining can enhance the concentrations in the environment.

-Research summary: Toxic cyanobacteria: In collaboration with Dr Susie Wood and Dr Lesley Rhodes at the Cawthron Institute we are examining the impact of toxin-producing cyanobacteria on Pacific Oysters.
-A stipend is available for a Masters student to work on this project.
+Research summary: Toxic cyanobacteria: In collaboration with Dr Susie Wood and Dr Lesley Rhodes at the Cawthron Institute, we are examining the impact of toxin-producing cyanobacteria on Pacific Oysters.

 Graduates of toxicology are employed in various roles from environmental management to pharmaceutical law to occupational health.
 MSc graduates in Toxicology are sought after by a wide range of industries to undertake product development, product safety evaluation and regulatory requirements (e.g. is a mining company meeting the required environmental standards for mine discharges).